uccser/cs-unplugged/docs/source/getting_started/installation.rst

     $ npm install
     $ sudo npm install gulp-cli --global

-Step 12: Install text editor/IDE (optional)
+Step 12: Install Text Editor/IDE (optional)
 =================================================

 This is a good time to install your preferred IDE or text editor.